Updated 17 December 2021

 And, while having luxury facilities on your doorstep is a treat for many, some people may find it hard to adjust to living in a small apartment – and bristle at the whole concept of cheek by jowl community living.
 Others may not relish the thought of being surrounded solely by other silver foxes, preferring to have a more diverse mix of friends and acquaintances.

 What’s more, if you buy a property in a retirement village, it’s likely to be leasehold, with all the possible associated complications.
+(Learn more about the differences between leashold and freehold).
 And, no matter what the glossy brochure says, it’s important to do the same due diligence as you would for any other home purchase, for example, asking your solicitor to do local searches.
 You don’t want to move in and find the countryside view that clinched the deal is about to become phase two of the development.

 If your top priority is a hassle-free home that you don’t mind paying a premium for, then a retirement village may be the perfect solution.
 Benefits include: